 travel up into your nose.
 These chemicals trigger the olfactory receptors inside the

 nose.
 They work together with your taste buds to create the true flavor of that yummy

 slice of pizza by telling the brain all about it!

-is stuffy, you might notice that your food doesn't seem to have much flavor.
-That's
+and your nose is stuffy, you might notice that your food doesn't seem to have much

-because the upper part of your nose isn't clear to receive the chemicals that trigger
+flavor.
+That's because the upper part of your nose isn't clear to receive the chemicals

-the olfactory receptors (that inform the brain and create the sensation of flavor).
+that trigger the olfactory receptors (that inform the brain and create the sensation

 Try holding your nose the next time you eat something.
 You'll notice that your